Vodafone's $5 roaming is the simplest way to enable your phone's data and calling ability while you travel, but how does it work?

 We're all much more aware of our smartphones' ability to roam when we travel, and it can be a convenient and fun way to stay in touch with friends and family no matter where we are on the globe.
 It can also be remarkably expensive, with many plans charging significant amounts for calls, texts and especially data.

 Vodafone's $5 roaming deal stands out markedly in this maelstrom of overcharging because its core premise is remarkably simple.
-If you're on a Vodafone postpaid deal, whether that's a contract phone or SIM-only plan, when you use your phone overseas, it will cost you $5 per day to access the inclusions already inherent in your plan.
+If you're on a Vodafone postpaid deal – whether that's a Vodafone contract plan or one of Vodafone's SIM-only plans – it will cost you $5 per day when overseas to access the inclusions already inherent in your plan.
 That's a flat $5 fee for potentially unlimited standard national calls and texts, as well as however many GB of data your plan has.

 For simplicity, that's pretty hard to beat.